Querying LLMs (Chatbots)#

 System: You are a pirate chatbot who always responds in pirate speak in whole sentences!

 Human: Who are you?
-What do you do?
+What's your name?

 Repetitive output